nntvi/nntvi-resume/README.md

 > Hi, I'm a front-end developer who can code all day without getting tired.

-After granduated, I have been very focused on learning front-end web programming.
+After graduated, I have been very focused on working front-end ReactJS in 2 years.
 Now I am very confident that my abilities can meet your requirements.

+**You can see my enclosed resume via:** https://nttvi-resume.netlify.app

 ## 👔 My Project